 - The 1st Middle Eastern conference is held in Bahrain.

-- Field Services expands to include Sulfur Consulting and Testing.
+- Field Services expands to include Sulfur Consulting.

 - 2016: Sulfur and I&E training and conference programming are added to the Delayed Coking and CatCracking programs at RefComm® Galveston.

 - 2018: Commit to offering annual conferences in United States, Europe and South America.